Somainer/lisa-lang/README.md

 (define-mutable! v)
 ```
 If there is a variable with same name, it will shadow the previous-defined value
-and be initialized with same value.
+and be initialized with same value, otherwise it will be initialized with `()`.

 Then you can change the value by `set!`, but you may not change immutable values.